tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 functions.

-Right click on a number and select "convert" to display it in a different format, such as decimal rathe than hexadecimal.
+Right click on a number and select "convert" to display it in a different format, such as decimal rather than hexadecimal.

 Ghidra currently appears unable to import the symbol table (the list of variable and function names ) from an Amiga executable.
 This isn't a huge deal, since